-Planting for vegetable garden needs proper planning.
+Planting for vegetable gardens needs proper planning.
 The most important thing to consider while building a vegetable garden is to find the right soil.
-The garden soil has to be of very good quality.
-Using compost is safer but any good quality of soil amendments can do the work.
-You can even find high qualities of different kinds of soil additives in local stores.

-Whether the coffee as liquid or grounds is very good for the soil.
-They can add nitrogen to the garden soil.
-Pouring cold coffee in the garden soil can be beneficial to the garden soil.
+Coffee grounds are very good for the soil.
+They add nitrogen to the garden soil.
+Pouring cold coffee in the garden soil can also be beneficial to the garden.